isao/mojito-cli-create/README.md

 As with application creation, if no archetype name is provided, the default archetype is used.
 Depending upon the archetype, the skeleton may include any or all of the controller, model, view, and binder.

-Additionally, you can specify the path to specific archetype.

-    $ mojito create custom <path/to/archtype> <name>

 Mojito Archetypes
 -----------------